kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 explain kosli version and kosli status commands -->

-[Reference](/client_reference/) section contains all the information you may need to run Kosli CLI.
+The [Reference](/client_reference/) section contains all the information you may need to run the Kosli CLI.

 Most of the commands require a number of flags.
-Some of them are **required**, some are **optional** - you don't need to use them if you don't want to and some are **conditional** - you need to use it if a certain conditions occurs, e.g.:
+Some of them are **required**, some are **optional** - you don't need to use them if you don't want to and some are **conditional** - you need to use them if a certain conditions occurs, e.g.:
 * if you use `--sha256` flag it means you provide artifact's fingerprint on your own and we don't need to calculate it, so the flag `--artifact-type` is not needed
-* if you want to read docker digest from registry without pulling the image you need to provide registry information: `--registry-password`, `--registry-username` and `--registry-provider`
+* if you want to read a docker digest from registry without pulling the image you need to provide registry information: `--registry-password`, `--registry-username` and `--registry-provider`

 Each conditional flag is explained in its description.

 Some of the flags are **defaulted**, and the default value will be always printed in the description.
-You can skip the flag if the default value is what you chose to use.
+You can skip the flag if the default value is what you choose to use.

-Depending on the CI tool you are using some of the flags (including required ones) may also be defaulted, depending on the environment variables provided by the tool.
+Depending on the CI tool you are using, some of the flags (including required ones) may also be defaulted, depending on the environment variables provided by the tool.
 If the flag is defaulted in your CI you don't have to provide it in the command.
 [Here](/ci-defaults) you can find more details about flags defaulted depending on CI.

 ### Environment variables